Topic: Crime Victims

 Interviewed by Nancy Parrish

-Ron Wurtz always wanted to be a lawyer.
+As he tells it in this oral history interview, Ron Wurtz always wanted to be a lawyer.
 He chose Washburn University because they had a law school and a ROTC program.
-He had interned with District Attorney Gene Olander as a law student, and after 4 years as an Air Force JAG, he returned to work as an assistant district attorney in Topeka before becoming a public defender in 1979.
-Wurtz's interview covers several interesting topics--the death penalty, which he has always opposed, and sentencing guidelines, which he originally supported and later opposed.
-He discusses several of the cases he had.
-More recently, he has worked on Show Morethe Expungement Project and now teaches at the Washburn University Law Clinic.
-Occasionally he has also served as a pro tem judge.
+He interned with Shawnee County District Attorney Gene Olander as a law student, and after four years as an Air Force Judge Advocate, he returned to work as an Assistant District Attorney in Topeka before becoming a state public defender in 1979.
+Wurtz's interview covers -- the death penalty, to which he has always opposed, and sentencing guidelines, which he originally supported and later opposed.
+He discusses Show Moreseveral of the cases he worked on.
+More recently, he has worked on the Expungement Project and at the time of this interview, taught at the Washburn University Law Clinic.
+Occasionally he has also served as a judge pro tem.
 Show Less

 Interview of Frank Henderson, May 21, 2025